-In this section we describe our algorithm to solve the problem of synthesizing minimal-error fixed-point programs.
+We now describe our algorithm to reduce the error of fixed-point programs.
 That is, given a real valued expression t we aim to find an expression t' that is mathematically equivalent to t and whose implementation in fixed-point arithmetic minimizes, among all equivalent expressions, the worst-case absolute error over all inputs in given ranges I:

-$$\min{\text{equivalent }t'} \quad \max{x \in I} \left| t_r(x) - t_f'(x) \right|$$
+$$\min{\text{equivalent }t'} \quad \max{x \in I} \Big| t_r(x) - t'f(x) \Big|.$$

 Algorithm 1 gives an overview of our search procedure, whose steps we explain in the following paragraphs.
+The input to our algorithm is a real valued expression and ranges for its variables.
+Our tool initializes the initial population with this expression.